 Postmodern Progressives, in order to deny Christ’s penal substitutionary atonement, must first discredit the validity of the sacrificial system.
 They say that the sacrificial system was the invention of the primitive Near Eastern mindset of Moses.
 In order to do this, they must first deny the inerrancy of the Scriptures, since the Scriptures present God as being the one who instituted blood sacrifices.

 However, they are subtle and clandestine rather than forthright in their denial of the authority of the Scriptures, and in this manner, they have managed to pull the wool over the eyes of many unwary sheep.
-They often emphasize that they hold a very high view of Scripture, even referring to it as the inspired word of God while at the same time maintaining that it contains many errors and myths.
-This is what was meant by Peter when he said that they will secretly bring in destructive heresies, even denying the Lord who BOUGHT them.
-(2Peter 2:1) Their philosophical arguments are so ingeniously devised that they sow doubts without outright saying that they deny what they very obviously do deny when one takes the time to read in detail their often voluminous argumentations.
-Their writings are so complex, evasive and elusive that most who write reviews concerning their works must speculate concerning what these authors are actually saying.
+They often emphasize that they hold a very high view of Scripture, even referring to it as the inspired word of God, while at the same time maintaining that it contains many errors and myths.
+This is what was meant by Peter when he said that they will secretly bring in destructive heresies, even denying the Lord who BOUGHT them (2Peter 2:1).
+Their philosophical arguments are so ingeniously devised that they sow seeds of doubt without outright saying that they deny what they very obviously do deny when one takes the time to read in detail their often voluminous argumentations.
+Their writings are so complex, evasive and elusive that most who write reviews concerning their works must speculate concerning what these authors were actually saying.
 These are those of whom Paul warned when he said:

 “Beware lest anyone cheat you through philosophy and empty deceit, according to the tradition of men, according to the basic principles of the world, and not according to Christ.”
 (Col 2:8)